-Both lithium ion and lead-acid batteries can be found in forklifts, but what does that mean for your operations?
+Both lithium-ion and lead-acid batteries can be found in forklifts, but what does that mean for your operations?
 Does having a different type of battery really make that much of a difference?
 There are benefits and drawbacks to both battery types in areas including charge time, safety, maintenance, and cost.

-The most common type of lithium ion battery used in forklifts is Lithium Iron Phosphate.
+The most common type of lithium-ion battery used in forklifts is Lithium Iron Phosphate.
 Developed in 1996, this battery technology has been proven as a safe, reliable, and efficient solution.

 - These batteries have a lower initial cost and can last a long time.
-Even with some abuse they can recover and still provide long, useful life.
+Even with some abuse they can recover and still provide a long, useful life.

 - And with over 140 years of development, they are reliable too.